thoanguyen2907/project-cinema-booking-ticket/README.md

 + Account: thoa
 + Password: 123123

-3. ou can login with admin role:
+3. You can login with admin role:
 + Account: 123@admin10
 + Password: 123456w